ading2210/ext-watcher/README.md

 - `debug` - If this is set to true, the logging level will be set to `logging.DEBUG` instead of `logging.INFO`.

 ### Extension Options:
 Extension options should be specified as a dict.
-All options in this list are optional.
+All settings in this list are optional.
  - `update_url` - The custom update server for the extension.
 This defaults to Google's official servers.
+ - `name_override` - Overrides the extension's name.

 ### Example Config File:
 ```json